 But that October, she had a nasty head-first collision with a player from the opposing team.
 The result was a second concussion.

 Under the advice of her doctors, Sydney had a week of complete rest, both physically and mentally.
 Despite the rest, she continued to experience intense concussion-associated symptoms, such as constant headaches, dizziness, slowed reaction times and more.
-Sydney wasn’t getting better and was referred to Brian Vernau, MD, from the Concussion Care for Kids: Mind Matters program at Children’s Hospital of Philadelphia (CHOP).
+Sydney wasn’t getting better and was referred to Brian Vernau, MD, from the Minds Matter Concussion Program at Children’s Hospital of Philadelphia (CHOP).

 More About Concussions